emard/zleveler/README.md

 Up-down mechanical gap of Z axis [mm].
-This makes an important workaround to let Z finish at same level when approaching from up or down.
+This makes an important workaround to let Z finish at same level when approaching from either up or down.
-"updown" value should be normally of opposite sign Z-direction in which layers are built.
-When Z must travel in opposite direction of the layers, "xymax" segment will be split into two halfs In the first half of "xymax" segment, the Z-motor will be driven to a trip "below" the layer level (but because there is mechanical gap nozzle will stay at layer level) and then them motor is driven to the layer level.
-For example, if layers go in positive Z direction, start with small negative value like -0.07 and watch 1st layer and gradually change by 0.01 more negatve values, until you see slight waves on filament desposted on 1st layer during correction of Z-valley on the hotbed.
+"updown" value should be normally of opposite sign than the Z-direction in which layers are built.
+When Z must travel in opposite direction of the layers, "xymax" segment will be split into two halves.
+In the first half of "xymax" segment, the Z-motor is driven to a trip "below" the layer level.
+Because there is mechanical gap nozzle will stay at layer level.
+On the other half the Z-motor is driven to the layer level.
+For example, if layers go in positive Z direction, start with small negative value like -0.07 and watch 1st layer.
+If it is too thich on Z-valley or detaches, gradually increase by 0.01 into more negatve values until you see slight waves on filament desposted on 1st layer during correction of Z-valley on the hotbed.
 Be careful because having this value too large will press nozzle down into the hotbed.